 If the patient cannot do the exercise, he is provided with medication to increase his heartbeat.
 It will help show how the patient’s heart will work while exercising.

 When the heart’s working reaches its maximum level, the patient is asked to stop doing exercise and lie down again on the exam table.
 And after about 30 minutes, the gamma camera will take pictures.

 Now, these results and results from resting segments will be compared and will identify if the heart is working correctly or not.

-Preparation before the test
+Preparation before the Thallium Stress Test

 Almost all kinds of tests require specific types of instructions regarding the patients to opt to perform the test and to get accurate findings.
 Similar is the case in this stress test.